dataography/Hadoop-Platform/MapReduce_Examples/Join_Python/Run_Hadoop_MapReduce_for_Join.md

 ###################################################################
 ######  DATA TYPES AND CONTENTS:

-join_gennum*.txt contains following data: The list of <shows, views>
+join_gennum*.txt contains following data: The list of shows and  views.

     Almost_News, 25
     Hourly_Show,30